mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2020

+1. Sohoni, Nimit, Jared Dunnmon, Geoffrey Angus, Albert Gu, and Christopher Ré.
+"No subclass left behind: Fine-grained robustness in coarse-grained classification problems."
+Advances in Neural Information Processing Systems 33 (2020): 19339-19352.
+  - Hidden stratification: unavailable subclass labels
+  - TP: GEORGE, a method to both measure and mitigate hidden stratification even when subclass labels are unknown.
+    - TP: estimate subclass labels for the training data via clustering techniques (Estimation)
+    - use these approximate subclass labels as a form of noisy supervision in a distributionally robust optimization objective (exploiting)
+  - Paper construction: generative background for data labeling process [figure 2]
+  - Reason of hidden stratification: Inherent hardness and Dataset imbalance
+  - Method overview [figure 4]: includes two step training (i. training with classification, dimentional reduction of last layer and ii. fine tune.)

 1. Patacchiola, Massimiliano, and Amos Storkey.
 "Self-supervised relational reasoning for representation learning." arXiv preprint arXiv:2006.05849 (2020).
   - Relation network head instead of direct contrastivie loss [architectural][Pretext task design]
   - differentiate from previous one in several ways: